ChiLiubio/microeco/README.md

 ```

-## conversion between microtable and phyloseq
+## Conversion between microtable and phyloseq
 We provide two functions meco2phyloseq() and phyloseq2meco() for the conversion between microtable object and phyloseq object (phyloseq package).

 ```r